raykush99/Stair-Tank/JOURNAL.md

 **Time spent: 1 hour**

 **Day 4 June 19**
 Today I edited my cad to change the size based on parts I found and to add more detail.
 I started by adding detail to the gears.
 Then, I had to make the axles and space between the tread panels bigger, since the LEGO treads I found were bigger than I expected.
 After making this change, I had to fix my assembly, since the editing of the size caused some elements to become offset and merge.
 I also had to edit some dimensions of the panels to adjust for the large tread size.
 Finally, I added the treads to my design.
-This was the hardest and most time consuming part, since the treads werean irrugular shape.
+This was the hardest and most time consuming part, since the treads were an irrugular shape.
 I wasn't able to animate the treads, but I was able to make a static design to simulate where they would go.
 I also added revolve mates and gear relations on the axle and gears to show how they will all move together.
 ![image](https://github.com/user-attachments/assets/ff4bdb19-f4bc-40a0-b86c-6fc99675db0e)
 ![image](https://github.com/user-attachments/assets/5ba62cbd-a306-49af-b9a0-f6ca8c1355c2)